Don’t make this mistake with your pension

 What happens if I stop paying into my pension?

 If you have a personal pension with CIRCA5000, you have the flexibility to pause or reduce contributions if you’d like.
 However, you should always weigh up the long-term impact of doing so.
 Putting pension contributions on hold is an extreme measure and not something to be taken lightly.
-If you stop paying into a pension, it could cause some serious issues for you later down the line.
+If you stop paying into a pension, it could cause some serious issues for you further down the line.

 The long-term impact of pausing your pension